llcranmer/timetosolitude/content/posts/full-blog-post/index.md

 ---
-title: How I went to college for free cover:./debt-free-college.jpg
+title: How I went to college debt free
+cover: ./debt-free-college-scholarship.jpg
 date: 2020-02-01
-description: I am one of the few who went to college for free without any parental help or any help from wealthy relatives.
+description: I am one of the few who went to college for free without any financial  help from parents or relatives.
 Tags: ['finance']
 ---